Skip to content

 Internet Reachability

-The AXS One VPN server must be reachable from the public Internet to allow remote peers to establish a tunnel.
+The AXS One VPN server and its subcomponents must be reachable from the public Internet to allow remote peers to establish a tunnel.
 This requires that the server is accessible via a routable public IP address.

 Public DNS Record

-To allow users to connect to your AXS One VPN server, you need a public DNS record (A record) that points to the server's public IP address.
+To allow users to establish a VPN connection via the local access server, you need a public DNS record (A record) that points to the server's public IP address.
 Refer to your DNS provider's documentation for specific instructions on creating an A record.

 Server Certificate

-The domain name of the AXS One VPN server must be secured by a valid certificate signed by a recognized commercial Certificate Authority (CA).
+The domain name of the access server must be secured by a valid certificate signed by a recognized commercial Certificate Authority (CA).
 Please note that the AXS One VPN client will, by default, reject self-signed certificates or those issued by an untrusted CA.

 The Private CA Approach (Self-Signed)